Where Some Ideas Are Stranger Than Others...

 When it comes to treaties with Indigenous nations, efforts at obfuscation often hinge on the role of writing, and trying to deny that Indigenous nations were nations at all, let alone self-governing and therefore countries.
 But when settler nations and later states wanted military and trading allies, they had no trouble at all recognizing other countries whose representatives they could "treat," that is negotiate with to win allies and trading partners.
 The earliest treaties signed by europeans with Indigenous representatives were focussed on these sorts of relationships.
 To begin with, european representatives even seemed to share or at least adopt the Indigenous perspective on treaties, which is that they are sacred, living agreements that require care and refurbishing over time.
 In order to keep treaties alive and working, Indigenous representatives expected to meet regularly with their treaty partners to eat together, exchange gifts, talk things over, and renew everyone's understanding of the meanings and responsibilities encoded in the treaty.
 What europeans later sneeringly labelled "presents" as if they were bribes and pay offs to quiet the restless Natives were in fact part of a technical and sacred practice that included going through recordings of the treaty in the form of wampum or other physical representations like paper documents or treaty medals, and recitations about the original negotiations by keepers trained to recite the information.
 This was no small commitment of labour and care.
 European, specifically english treaty practice with Indigenous nations changed significantly after 1812, when the english deemed Indigenous nations useless as military allies and mere remnants doomed for extinction any time.

 By 1850 in what is currently labelled the settler state of canada, english officials began making treaties with Indigenous nations with the now exclusive purpose of obtaining what they considered "land cessions."
 The english and french alike had made treaties in which they claimed Indigenous nations agreed to give up their lands in every possible way forever, even though there was in fact no way to express such an absurdity in any Indigenous language.
+To be clear, this does not mean that Indigenous negotiators did not or could not understand what the europeans and later settlers were trying to do.
+Hence the europeans and settlers did their best to avoid saying anything that would give the game away.
 This didn't trouble any europeans, who simply declared what they wanted was what the treaties meant in the face of the linguistic gap, and where anyone developed any qualms about that, rationalizations based on convenient definitions of the "proper" use of land and the "necessity of converting the heathen" could be deployed to ease their minds.
 In any case, it was 1850 when the final phase of "historic treaty" making began in canada, in which first the british and eventually the canadian government claimed to have taken over ownership and control of the land and to have the right to use total military force against Indigenous nations to exert control over the land.
 And use military force they did, from forcing Indigenous peoples onto reserves and confining them there to preventing them from successfully opposing the settler genocide of the bison herds.
-With the last of the "numbered treaties," Treaty 11 signed in 1921 and affecting lands currently labelled as the northwest territories and teh yukon on canadian maps, the "historic period" of treaty making ended, and with it the process of actively negotiated relationships of co-existence with Indigenous countries in canada.
+With the last of the "numbered treaties," Treaty 11 signed in 1921 and affecting lands currently labelled as the northwest territories and the yukon on canadian maps, then the execrable "Williams treaties" of 1923 in ontario, the "historic period" of treaty making ended, and with it the process of actively negotiated relationships of co-existence with Indigenous countries in canada.
 After all, the english and later canadian negotiators never took the existence of Indigenous nations, let alone countries, seriously.
 Indigenous peoples found themselves in the frustrating situation of having negotiated as mature, thoughtful political actors a set of agreements that their non-Indigenous counterparts interpreted as evidence that they were in fact children and therefore paradoxically unable to manage their own affairs.

 When Indigenous nations turned out to be adept at training up their own representatives and hiring non-Indigenous support like lawyers to help them force the canadian federal government to uphold its treaty promises, the federal response was not constructive.
 It revised the oppressive legislation brought together in the Indian Act in 1927 to unilaterally declare raising money to pursue satisfaction for treaty promises, especially what the federal government called "land claims," illegal.
 Of course this effectively rendered hiring lawyers and other support for this purpose illegal as well, until 1951 when that portion of the Indian Act was repealed.
 By the 1960s Indigenous nations were hard at work on what the federal and provincial governments defined as two types of "claims."
 Specific claims, for failures to meet the terms of treaties that the federal government had already negotiated and signed, and comprehensive claims.
 "Comprehensive claims" are also known as "modern treaties" because they are intended to negotiate land cessions from Indigenous nations whom the canadian government or its predecessors have not yet made any treaty.
 And make no mistake, the position of the federal government is still that treaties with Indigenous nations should end their legal ability to interfere with federal and provincial licensing of exploitation of their lands forever.